5th Fetter

 Fear, anger, guilt, shame?

-Look into which of the emotional indicators are the driving force and sit with the feeling.
+Look into which of the emotional indicators is the driving force, and sit with the feeling.

 So now turn it further around and say: “I am not loving me the way that I need.”
 Feel into if that fits better.